thinkle-iacs/think-js/functions.md

 We can make up any names we want for the functions we create, except that we can't use a name that is a Javascript keyword, and the names must follow the rules for legal identifiers (the same rules that apply to variable names).

+> *Arrow Functions*
+>
+> We call these functions arrows because the `=>` characters look like an arrow.
+> JavaScript also supports another function syntax using the `function` keyword
+> which differs from Arrow Functions in subtle but important ways.
+To keep things
+> simple in this book, we will only use Arrow Functions, but you may find the
+> `function` keyword in examples you find elsewhere.

 There can be any number of statements inside the function, but they have to be between the curly braces (`{}`).
 These statements make up the **function body**.